flightaware/tohil/Doc/reference/tohil_python_functions.rst

-   If using `Jupyter Notebook <https://https://jupyter.org>`_, invoking tohil.tcl_stdout_to_python() will cause any Tcl output written to standard output to appear in the notebook rather than in the log file or stdout of the jupyter command line that's causing the Jupyter notebook webserver to exist.
+   If using `Jupyter Notebook <https://https://jupyter.org>`_, invoking tohil.tcl_stdout_to_python() will cause any Tcl output written to standard output to appear in the notebook rather than in the log file or stdout of the command running Jupyter notebook.